-Sonia was appointed as the Director of Undergraduate Primary Care Education in the Department of Primary Care and Public Health, School of Public Health at Imperial College London in February 2013.
+Since 2013 I have worked as the Director of Undergraduate Primary Care Education in the Department of Primary Care and Public Health, School of Public Health at Imperial College London.

-She studied Medicine at Kings College London, and has worked as a GP and in medical education for almost two decades.
-She has experience across many undergraduate and postgraduate settings and gained a Masters in General Practice (Distinction) at Kings College in 2004.
+I studied Medicine at Kings College London, and have worked as a GP and medical educationalist for two over decades.
+I have experience across many undergraduate and postgraduate settings and gained a Masters in General Practice (Distinction) at Kings College in 2004.

-She worked at the London Deanery for 9 years as a Vocational training Programme Director and was then appointed as Pan London Programme Director for Quality and Innovation.
-She was listed as one of Pulse magazines GP rising stars in 2015 and was awarded the Imperial Presidents Medal for outstanding contribution to teaching in 2016, with her team winning a further seven Presidents awards for teaching over the past three years.
-In 2018 her team were the proud recipients of the national AdvanceHE CATE Excellence in Education award and were also awarded the Presidents award for achievement in Societal Engagement in 2019.
+I was at the London Deanery for nearly ten years, holding the position of Kings College Programme Director and then Quality and Innovation Director.
+I was listed as one of Pulse magazines GP rising stars in 2015 and was awarded the Imperial Presidents Medal for outstanding contribution to teaching in 2016, with my team winning a further 9 Presidents awards over the past four years.
+In 2018 the team won the national AdvanceHE CATE Excellence in Education award.

 Since arriving at Imperial my team has trebled, I have led numerous successful bids to support innovative teaching and research projects and have revolutionised primary care education at Imperial.